SwedbankPay/developer.swedbankpay.com/checkout/index.md

 **Response**

-The response given when changing a payment order is equivalent to a {{code}}GET``` request towards the {{code}}paymentorders``` resource, [[as displayed above>>doc:Main.ecommerce.technical-reference.payment-orders-resource.WebHome||anchor="HPaymentOrders"]].
-Remember to call .refresh() on the Payment Menu in JavaScript
+The response given when changing a payment order is equivalent to a `POST` or `GET` request towards the `paymentorders` resource, [as displayed above][#payment-menu-back-end].
+Remember to call `.refresh()` on the Payment Menu in JavaScript after updating the Payment Order.

-=== Capture ===
+### Capture

 Capture can only be done on a payment with a successful authorized transaction.
 It is possible to do a part-capture where you only capture a smaller amount than the authorized amount.
 You can later do more captures on the same payment up to the total authorization amount.

-To capture the authorized payment, we need to perform `create-paymentorder-capture `against the accompanying href returned in the` operations `list.
+To capture the authorized payment, we need to perform `create-paymentorder-capture` against the accompanying href returned in the `operations` list.
 See the abbreviated request and response below:

 {:.code-header}
 **Request**

 ```http
 POST /psp/paymentorders/b80be381-b572-4f1e-9691-08d5dd095bc4/captures HTTP/1.1
 Host: api.externalintegration.payex.com